-Possibly the most important of the Six Positions of Power and Influence I have outlined in my work is Mindfulness or being Centered, which opens the door to emotional connection with oneself and others.
-Mindfulness allows a leader to focus and remain calm in times of stress or conflict as I described in my article about Charles deGaulle, When Leadership Presence Changed the Future.
+Possibly the single most important component of leadership presence is mindfulness or being centered, which opens the door to emotional connection with oneself and others.
+Mindfulness allows you to focus and remain calm in times of stress or conflict.
+You may want to read my article about Charles deGaulle, When Leadership Presence Changed the Future, which discusses one incident in which a leader's mindfulness clearly made a difference.

 In the Harvard Business Review article, Mindfulness Helps You Become a Better Leader, Bill George discusses a very popular course at Harvard Business School called Authentic Leadership Development.
 This course encourages future leaders to clarify their values and principles and consider their definitions of success.
-The goal is to define success as making a positive difference for colleagues, organizations, families, and society as a whole rather than thinking only of success as one's position or how much money he makes.
+The goal is to define success as making a positive difference for colleagues, organizations, families, and society as a whole rather than thinking about personal success or what impression you are making on other people.

 This requires the ability to quiet your mind.

-Whereas some, like Bill George, find regular meditation to be the key to mindfulness, others like to use centering exercises such as the practice I use in executive presence workshops in which we practice the Six Positions of Power and Influence.
+Some, like Bill George, find regular meditation to be the key to mindfulness, others like to use centering exercises such as the practice I use in executive presence workshops in which we practice the Six Positions of Power and Influence, which I cover in other posts.
 Practicing meditation or centering activities such as these helps you achieve mindfulness.

 MINDFULNESS IN ORGANIZATIONS